rosepark222/keras_deploy/README.md

-# Deployment a Keras Model to Google cloud
+# Deployment of a Tensorflow Model to the Google cloud

 summary: Imagine a kid works on math problems in her iPad and she writes down her answer using Apple Pencil.
 When iPad recognizes her answer is wrong, it provides relevant mini problems to help her to learn necessary concepts to solve the original problem.
 Meanwhile, her misconceptions are analyzed from her math equation answer and appropriate feedback is generated for her teachers or parents.
 This project is a baby step for this lofty goal.
 An essential technique of this learning platform is handwritten recognition system for math equations.
 As of today, a bidirectional RNN has been trained to recognize 53 math strokes (not symboles -- details comes below).
 Additional processing is planned to bring this recognition to symbol and equation level for complete math equation recognition.